gordon-cs/gordon-360-api/README.md

 ### Introduction

 A test suite is available at `Tests/ApiEndpoints` to exercise the different endpoints.
 The most important files here are:
-- `gordon_360_tests_leader.py` -- Tests the api endpoints while authorized as an activity leader.
-- `gordon_360_tests_member.py` -- Tests the api endpoints while authorized as a regular member.
-- `test_config.py` -- Configuration options, includes the following variables:
+- `test_gordon360_pytest` -- Stores all the tests.
     - `activity_code` -- The activity that will be used for testing.
-Tests under `gordon_360_tests_leader.py` assume the account used for testing is a leader of this activity.
-Tests under `gordon_360_tests_member.py` assume the account used for testing is a member of this activity.
     - `random_id_number` -- A random id number that is used when we want to verify if we can do things on behalf of someone else.
 E.g. An advisor can create memberships for anyone.
 A regular member can only create a membership for him/herself.
     - `leadership_positions` -- A list of participation levels considered to be leadership positions.
     - `hostURL` -- Base url of the api
-- `test_credentials.py` -- (If you cloned the project, you need to create this file) File with credentials the test program will use.
-	- `username` -- String with the username of a test account that is a member of `activity_code` in `test_config.py`.
+	- `username` -- String with the username of a test account that is a member of `activity_code`
-	- `password` -- String with the password of a test account that is a member of `activity_code` in `test_config.py`.
+	- `password` -- String with the password of a test account that is a member of `activity_code`
 	- `id_number` -- Integer with the id number of the `username`.
-	- `username_activity_leader` -- String with the username of a test account that is a leader of `activity_code` in `test_config.py`.
+	- `username_activity_leader` -- String with the username of a test account that is a leader of `activity_code`
-	- `password_activity_leader` -- String with the password of a test account that is a leader of `activity_code` in `test_config.py`.
-	- `id_number_activity_leader` -- Integer with the id number of the `username_leader`.

 ### Running the Tests